 Treatment for ADHD mostly involves medication, education, skills training, support groups and counselling from a health professional.
 Sometimes a combination of these is the best treatment.

 These treatment options can help manage many symptoms of ADHD.
 But they do not cure it.
 You may have to try a few things before you find what works best for you.

 Talk with your doctor about whether you should take medications for ADHD.
 He or she will tell you about the benefits and risks of each medicine.

-Some ADHD medication is addictive and can have side effects, which is why have regular follow ups with your doctor is vital.
+Some ADHD medication is addictive and can have side effects, which is why regular follow ups with your doctor are vital.